anjanadevanand/LSM_lateral_flow_SEAus/README.md

 Calibrated parameters and namelists used for the simulations.
 Also contains the bash and job scripts used to set up the WRF-Hydro runs.

+#### 4_postprocess_scripts/
+Bash and job scripts used to postprocess the WRF-hydro output files for analyses.

+#### 5_analyses_scripts/
+Python code used to analyse the results of the simulations and compare simulations with observations.